isurumanoddev/Learn-Python-With-One-Project-Simple-Slot-Machine-/README.md

 # Customization
 You can customize the game by adjusting the payout ratios .
 You can also modify the symbols and their representations

+# Credits
+This simplified slot machine game was created by  Isuru Manod.